amadibethel/amadibethel/README.md

 💡 Passionate about **AI-driven solutions**, **FinTech innovation**, and **Product Design**.
 🌍 Based in South Africa, building tech for Africa & the world.
 📌 Founder of **Klonix Technologies** & **Godfada Brand**.
-🎓 Background in **Industrial Physics** + certifications in **AI, FinTech, Product Design, Software Engineering, Computer Systems Engineering, and Computer Programming**.
+🎓 Background in **Industrial Physics** + certifications in **AI, FinTech, Product Design, Software Engineering, Computer Systems Engineering, and AI Computer Programming**.

 ---